gdha/rear-automated-testing/README.md

 --------
 <distro>: select the distribution you want to use for these testings
 <boot method>: select the rescue image boot method (default PXE) - supported are PXE and ISO
-<boot server>: is the server where the PXE or ISO images resides on (could be the hypervisor or host system)
+<stable rear version>: select the specific version to test, e.g. 2.3.
+Empty means use the latest unstable version
 <provider>: as we use vagrant we need to select the provider to use (virtualbox, libvirt)
 <rear-config-file.conf>: is the ReaR config file we would like to use to drive the test scenario with (optional with PXE)
+<logs directory>: is the direcory where the logs are kept of each run including the rear recovery log of the recover VM
-<test-dir>: under the tests/ directory there are sub-directories with the beakerlib tests (donated by RedHat).
+<test-dir>: under the tests/ directory there are sub-directories with the beakerlib tests (donated by RedHat)
-       When -t option is used then we will not execute an automated recover test (at least no yet)
+       When -t option is used then we will not execute an automated recover test (at least not yet)
 ````

 ### Using KVM/libvirt